spencerirving/fenn/README.md

 - **Instant Notifications**: Get real-time alerts on **Discord** and **Telegram** when experiments start, complete, or fail—no polling or manual checks.

-- **Template Ready**: Built-in support for reproducible, shareable experiment templates (template pull system coming soon).
+- **Template Ready**: Built-in support for reproducible, shareable experiment templates.

 ## Installation